Diane Kruger: Acting

 Kruger played Anna in Jaco Van Dormael's Mr. Nobody.
 Critical response has praised the film's artistry and Kruger's acting.
 Kruger made a cameo appearance in an April 2010 episode of the Fox show Fringe, in which her former boyfriend, actor Joshua Jackson, starred.
 In 2010, Kruger also appeared in Mark Ronson's music video for "Somebody to Love Me", where she plays Boy George.

 In the 2011 film Unknown, Kruger starred as Gina, a Bosnian undocumented immigrant, and key character alongside leading actor Liam Neeson.
 It was also announced in 2011 that Kruger had replaced Eva Green in the role of Marie Antoinette in the French-language film, Les Adieux à la Reine.
-In 2012, she was named as a member of the Jury for the Main Competition at the 2012 Cannes Film Festival.
-The festival is chaired by Nanni Moretti.

 She starred in the film adaptation of Stephenie Meyer's novel The Host, which was released in March 2013.
-More recently, Kruger portrayed El Paso, Texas, police officer Sonya Cross on FX's The Bridge, which aired in 2013.
-In 2015, she was named as a member of the Jury for the Main Competition at the 2015 Venice Film Festival.
+Kruger also portrayed El Paso, Texas, police officer Sonya Cross on FX's The Bridge, which aired in 2013.
 In 2016, she co-starred in The Infiltrator with Bryan Cranston and John Leguizamo.

-In 2017, Kruger made a rare film appearance in Germany in the thriller In the Fade by Fatih Akin, she won several awards for her performance.
+In 2017, Kruger made a rare film appearance in Germany in the thriller In the Fade by Fatih Akin, for which she won several awards.
 In 2019, Kruger replaced Marion Cotillard in the spy movie The 355, playing a BND agent.

+In 2019, Kruger starred in the spy-thriller The Operative with Martin Freeman.

-In 2022, Kruger starred in the thriller “Out of the Blue”, opposite Ray Nicholson, son of Jack.
+In 2022, Kruger starred in the thriller Out of the Blue, opposite Ray Nicholson, son of Jack.
+The following year, she joined the cast of David Cronenberg's The Shrouds, replacing Léa Seydoux, portraying three different characters in the film.

+Other activities

+Kruger was the hostess of the opening and closing ceremonies of the 2007 Cannes Film Festival.
+She was a member of the jury for the main competition at the 58th Berlin International Film Festival in 2008, chaired by Costa Gavras; the 2012 Cannes Film Festival, chaired by Nanni Moretti; and the 2015 Venice Film Festival, chaired by Alfonso Cuaron.
+In 2025, she served as president of the jury at the 18th Angoulême Francophone Film Festival (FFA).

 Public image

 Kruger was included in People's "50 Most Beautiful People in the World" 2004 issue.
 She appeared on Maxim's "Hot 100" list twice, ranking at No. 50 in 2005 and No. 88 in 2009.
 She also ranked at No. 83 on AskMen's "Top 99 Women" list in 2010.

 Kruger is a brand ambassador for Swiss watch manufacturer Jaeger-LeCoultre.
-In December 2009, she was announced as the global "spokesmodel" of L'Oréal.
-It was announced in May 2010 that she would become the latest face for Calvin Klein's newest fragrance line, Beauty.
+Since 2009, she has been a global "spokesmodel" of L'Oréal.
+In 2010, she became the face for Calvin Klein's Beauty fragrance line.